- Enhance the value of your degree

 - Short-term study abroad programs are administered by the host university and require tuition fees to be paid to the overseas institution.

-Funding your trip
+Funding your overseas study

 - accommodation and daily living expenses